aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

   .map(byteString => byteString.utf8String) // or .map(_.utf8String)
 ```

 When a source is modified to emit lines, we are ready to implement our processing logic, whom you are already familiar with.
-Keep every line that starts with valid ip address, extract status code from it, and count the number of occurrences of status code in a giver file.
+Keep every line that starts with valid ip address, extracts status code from it, and count the number of occurrences of status code in a giver file.

 ```scala
 val path = Paths.get(